AGRIBUS 7054 - Global Food & Agricultural Policy Analysis

 - Discuss the economic and political feasibility of policy changes and instruments

-- Think critically about the need for policies and policy reforms
+- Develop the ability to think critically about the need for policies and policy reforms

 - Recognize policy related problems and anticipate opportunities available in the market

 - Write concise summaries of policies affecting the agricultural and food sectors, and argue orally its implications

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Deep discipline knowledge